SebastianSartor/sebastiansartor.github.io/_pages/about.md

 ## UPDATES

 🎓 **Jan.
-2024**: I’m back in Cambridge, MA to work on my Master Thesis On Robotics and Scaling Laws at the MIT CSAIL FutureTech lab.
+2024**: I’m back in Cambridge, MA to work on my Master Thesis on Robotics and Scaling Laws at the MIT CSAIL FutureTech lab.
 I love it.